RajeevRanjan5642/weather-now/README.md

 ## WeatherNow

 ## 🔍 Overview
-The WeatherNow is a web application designed to provide real-time weather information for any location worldwide.
+WeatherNow is a web application designed to provide real-time weather information for any location worldwide.
 Built using HTML, CSS, and JavaScript, this app fetches data from a weather API (OpenWeatherMap) to display current weather conditions, including temperature, humidity, wind speed, and a brief description of the weather.

 ## 🧩 Features
 - Real-Time Weather Data : Fetches and displays up-to-date weather information for the searched city.